Managing Conflict in Project Teams

 The goals of this section are to explore the nature of conflict on teams, explain five conflict-handling styles that team members often use in group projects, and provide you with several strategies for managing conflict on teams.

-For a brief overview of this section, click here for the introduction to the Group Project Survival Guide, select Key Topics (2), and then hover over the middle icon.
+For a brief overview of this section, view the introduction to the Group Project Survival Guide, select Key Topics (2), and then hover over the middle icon.
 Click the icon to get a brief introduction to Managing Conflict in Project Teams, and a portal to the three presentations on managing conflict.

 Alternatively, here are descriptions and links to each of the three presentations (time duration in parentheses):